Rebecca Graf is a seasoned writer with nearly a decade of experience. She holds degrees in accounting, history, and creative writing.

 Through this artwork, one can trace the development of societies and technology.
-As new developments were made, the quilts changed.
-Quilts were a beautiful reflections of the times they were made.
+As new developments arose, the quilts changed.
+Quilts are beautiful reflections of the times in which they were made.

-Quilting could be found in many areas of the nobility's home.
-There were the wall hangings that helped to keep the drafty castle warm.
-There were the ornate bodices the women had and the coats the men wore that signified their rank and prosperity.
+Quilting could be found in many areas of the nobility's homes.
+There were the wall hangings that helped to keep the drafty castle warm, the ornate bodices the women had, and the coats the men wore that signified their rank and prosperity.

 The small variety of fabrics limited the ability to produce large pieces.
-Fabrics were not mass produced until the 1800’s.
-Before then, fabric was scarce and used for functionality for the wide spread masses and some decorative pieces for the wealthy.
-This is not saying that quilted bed coverings were never made in some cultures.
-In fact, some European cultures would layer fabrics to help protect them from the cold and quilted designs on the finished product.
+Fabrics were not mass-produced until the 1800s.
+Before then, fabric was scarce and used for functionality for the widespread masses and some decorative pieces for the wealthy.
+This is not to say that quilted bed coverings were never made in some cultures.
+In fact, some European cultures would layer fabrics to help protect them from the cold, and they quilted designs on the finished product.

 The decorative pieces were smaller and used extremely fine fabric.
-Upper class used quilting on their winter clothing to give them a more elegant look.
+The upper class used quilting on their winter clothing to give them a more elegant look.

 The designs and the quantity of the quilted pieces say quite a bit about history.
 If you ever get the chance to view and touch an actual piece of medieval cloth, don’t pass it up.
 The textures were different.
 The colors were different.
 Each period gave quilting a whole new dimension.